STYLISH. WELL-CRAFTED. SPIRITED.

 "Our goal was always to create a space that gave context to Tasmanian wine.”
 Chanel Parratt, Havilah

 The north's thriving food and wine scene extends well beyond Launceston.
-There's modern dining in World Heritage-listed surrounds at the new Homage Restaurant at Woolmers Estate, while The Flinders Wharf showcases the best of Flinders Island produce.
-Dine among the vines at Timbre, at Velo Wines, or at Josef Chromy Wines' highly regarded restaurant.
+There's modern dining in World Heritage-listed surrounds at Homage Restaurant at Woolmers Estate.
+Eat among the vines at Timbre, at Velo Wines, or at Josef Chromy Wines' highly regarded restaurant.
 Or order a picnic pack on weekends to enjoy in the vineyard’s gardens.
 BYO rug.

 Hotel Verge Launceston